-- 3.4 As far as possible matters raised as a complaint will remain confidential to those directly involved in investigating the complaint, providing a response to it and communicating with the student.
-However, it should be noted that, in the interests of natural justice, parties to a complaint have the right to know the full details of the complaint or, if necessary in exceptional circumstances, only those details which need to be shared to enable a proper response to be made. - 3.5 Any investigation into a complaint will be carried out in a timely, thorough and systematic manner, and any judgement made will be on the basis of the evidence provided by all parties. - In order to ensure that a thorough investigation of a complaint is made, the University expects to be able to collect appropriate information from all the parties involved.
+- 3.6 As far as possible, matters raised as a complaint will remain confidential to those directly involved in investigating the complaint, providing a response to it and communicating with the student, unless there is a serious risk of harm to the student or to others.
+However, in the interests of natural justice, parties to a complaint have the right to know the full details of the complaint or, in exceptional circumstances, only those details which need to be shared to enable a proper response to be made. - 3.7 In order to ensure that a thorough investigation of a complaint is made, the University expects to be able to collect appropriate information from all the parties involved.
 Anonymous complaints will therefore not be accepted.
-There are other routes (such as the Students' Union or Staff/Student Liaison Committees) where a concern can be raised anonymously if required. - 3.7 Those investigating or adjudicating upon a complaint at any stage of the procedure will do so impartially.
-Anyone with a material personal interest in the complaint will neither investigate nor adjudicate. - 3.8 Every effort will be made to adhere to the time limits set out in this procedure.
-However, the timescales may be varied by mutual agreement in individual cases.
-The parties to the complaint will receive an explanation of the delay and be advised of when progress is expected. - 3.9 At any meeting held as part of the complaints procedure, the student will have the right to be accompanied by one person (for instance, a representative of the Students' Union) as will any other parties to the complaint.
-Those accompanying shall not normally be professional legal representatives, and in the case of members of staff, will either be a work colleague or Trade Union representative.
-Other matters of procedure for such meetings not set out in this procedure will be at the discretion of the Head of Department / Service or Review Panel as appropriate. - 3.10 If a student fails to attend a meeting (which could be by Skype or in the form of a telephone call if both parties are not present at the University) in respect of their complaint within fourteen days, the investigation will continue and be concluded in their absence. - 3.11 Where a deficiency in provision or process is acknowledged, a complaint may be addressed by offering an apology or an acceptable explanation for the deficiency, by undertaking to implement future improvement, or by a mutually acceptable course of action to address the individual circumstances of the case. - 3.12 The University Mediation Service is available to assist all parties to a complaint to find their own solution.
-If at any stage in the complaint process the parties believe that the complaint could be resolved through mediation, the University Mediation Service may be used.
-This service is accessed through the Director of Student Services or the
+There are other routes (such as the Students' Union or Staff/Student Liaison Committees) where a concern can be raised anonymously if required. - 3.8 Those investigating or adjudicating upon a complaint at any stage of the procedure will do so impartially.
+Anyone with a material personal interest in the complaint will neither investigate nor adjudicate. - 3.9 Where a deficiency in provision or process is acknowledged, a complaint may be addressed by offering an apology or an acceptable explanation for the deficiency, by undertaking to implement future improvement, or by a mutually acceptable course of action to address the individual circumstances of the case. - 3.10 If the complaint affects a service that the Head of Department / Service has directly provided, advice should be sought from the University Secretary (or nominee) regarding to whom the complaint should be submitted.
+If the complaint directly affects the University Secretary (or nominee), the role of the University Secretary at Stage 3 would be taken by a Pro-Vice-Chancellor. - 3.11 Students will not be disadvantaged as a result of raising a matter of concern or of making a complaint, provided it is made in good faith.
+Where a complaint is shown to be vexatious, the complaint shall be rejected and disciplinary action may be taken. - 3.12 If the student raising the complaint is currently registered as a student at the University of Bath, The University will use a student's University email account to communicate with them throughout this process.
+If the student raising the complaint has not yet registered, or is within four month of their last date of registration, the Student Casework and Compliance Manager will agree with that student the best contact details to use for the purposes of communication.